RamaneekGill/Twitter-Sentiment-Analysis/README.md

 We will be training two models on this data.
 One will be trained using a Bayesian Network, the other will be trained using Latent Dirichlet allocation (LDA).
-The two models' classification errors, precision, and recall will be compared against each other in order to determine if the independance assumed from a Bayesian Network has an advantage or disadvantage over a Gaussian class-conditional density in an LDA model for short texts.
+The two models' classification errors, precision, and recall will be compared against each other in order to determine if the independence assumed from a Bayesian Network has an advantage or disadvantage over a Gaussian class-conditional density in an LDA model for short texts.